TheGoodlike13/liberty_or_death/README.md

 I add `goodlike.eu` to `ssoDomainNames` in `server.xml` just in case.
 No effect.

+I cleanup the logging config a little to reduce spam.
+It's very unwieldy.
+For example, I want to print ALL logs, except certain ones.
+Well, that's not allowed.
+If you set to print all logs, that's all logs.
+Other config is ignored.
+I hope I won't miss anything important!

 ## Summary in summary

 These are links to summaries throughout the entire document, in order: